hmiesen/website/content/topics/Collaborate-share/Share-your-work/Hugo-tutorial/4-launch-site.md

 ## Using Hugo: Create and Deploy a Static Site

+Hugo is a powerful static site generator that transforms plain text and templates into fast, secure, and fully pre-rendered websites.
+Unlike dynamic sites that rely on databases, static sites are composed of HTML files that can be easily hosted anywhere — from GitHub Pages to cloud providers — with excellent performance and minimal maintenance.

 ### Step 1: Create a New Project
 Start a new Hugo site: